GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-77/index.md

 ## Native lazy loading {: #lazy-loading }

-I’m not sure how I missed native lazy loading in my last video!
-It’s pretty amazing, so I’m including it now.
-Lazy loading is a technique that allows you to defer the loading of non-critical resources, like off-screen `<img>`'s, or `<iframe>`'s - until they’re needed, increasing the performance of your page.
+I'm not sure how I missed native lazy loading in my last video!
+It's pretty amazing, so I'm including it now.
+Lazy loading is a technique that allows you to defer the loading of non-critical resources, like off-screen `<img>`'s, or `<iframe>`'s - until they're needed, increasing the performance of your page.

 Starting in Chrome 76, the browser handles lazy loading for you, without the need to write custom lazy loading code, or use a separate JavaScript library.

-To tell the browser you want an image, or iframe lazy loaded, use the `loading=”lazy”` attribute.
-Images and iframes that are “above the fold” load normally.
+To tell the browser you want an image, or iframe lazy loaded, use the `loading="lazy"` attribute.
+Images and iframes that are "above the fold" load normally.
 And those that are below, are only fetched when the user scrolls near them.